quanrong88/microservices-demo/README.md

 # Movie Booking App

 It's a simple application with microservices architecture.
+More detail in [this tutorial](https://quanrong88.github.io/2018/01/15/Building-microservices-using-Flask-RestPlus-Swagger-UI-RabbitMQ-and-Nameko/)

 ### Installing